nancologist/ReactNative/README.md

 ___

 ## 1.10.
 React Native Alternatives
 * React-Native changes VERY fast and the new versions of it come out like every month!
+So sometimes you need to adjust your react-native app.
 ___

 ## 1.11.
 Course Requirements